blinks32/Taxi-booking-uber-clone-with-ionic-8-capacitor-6/README.md

 $ npm i
 ```
 ### Credits
-Kudos to [Dibbendo Pranto](https://dribbble.com/Dibbendopranto) for this design.
+Kudos to [Chinedu Etoh](https://www.linkedin.com/in/chinedu-etoamaihe-a041a6105/) for this design.

 ### Development